Registration Q & A

 2. Q: Who Can Enroll in Online Learning?

-A: Online learning may be an option for Douglas students in grades 6-12 who:
+A: Students in grades 6-12 who:

 • Need credit recovery to stay on track for graduation

-• Are seeking to accelerate coursework
+• Are seeking to get ahead and accelerate coursework

 • Are seeking a virtual learning option